mcretu/Getting-and-Cleaning-Data-Project1/README.md

 List the files to become familiar with the data.

 Read data from the files from 'test' and 'train' folders into the variables:

-	- activityTestData, activityTrainData (from 'Y*.txt' files)
+	* activityTestData, activityTrainData (from 'Y*.txt' files)
-	- subjectTestData, subjectTrainData (from 'subject*.txt' files)
+	* subjectTestData, subjectTrainData (from 'subject*.txt' files)
-	- featuresTestData, featuresTrainData (from 'X*.txt' files)
+	* featuresTestData, featuresTrainData (from 'X*.txt' files)

 Used str() to see and verify that data was correctly read.

 ##1.
 Merge the training and the test sets to create one data set:
 Merged the rows from test and training sets using rbind() into the variables:

-	- activityData
+	* activityData
-	- subjectData
+	* subjectData
-	- featuresData
+	* featuresData

 Set the names for columns "Activity" and "Subject".
 Read the features names from file 'features.txt' and set the names for the rest of the columns.
-Merged first the columns from subjectData and activityData using cbind() next merged the features data with the above result using cbind()
+Merged first the columns from subjectData and activityData using cbind(), next merged the columns from features data with the above result using cbind().

 ##2.
 Extract only the measurements on the mean and standard deviation for each measurement:
 Used grep() function to take only names of the features containing 'mean' or 'std'